 Do you love peeking behind closed doors?
 Then Open House is for you.
 Set aside some time during 4 – 12 September 2021 to explore.
 You just need to decide what to see at Open House London.
 There is a lot to choose from, more than 800 properties ranging from Waste Management to Number 10 Downing Street.
-For the past 20 years it has been one of my favourite London weekends of the year.
-2020 is a bit different but you still have the chance to discover new places.

 What is Open House London?